Bengali Buddhists

 Bengali Buddhists (বাঙালি বৌদ্ধ) are a religious sub-group of the Bengalis who adhere to or practice the religion of Buddhism.
 Bengali Buddhist people mainly live in Bangladesh and Indian states of West Bengal and Tripura.

 Buddhism has a rich ancient heritage in Bengal.
-The region was a bastion of the ancient Buddhist Mauryan and Palan empires when the Mahayana and Vajrayana schools flourished.
+The region was a bastion of the ancient Buddhist Mauryan and Pala empires when the Mahayana and Vajrayana schools flourished.
 South-eastern Bengal was ruled by the medieval Buddhist Kingdom of Mrauk U during the 16th and 17th centuries.
 The British Raj influenced the emergence of the modern community.

 Today, Bengali Buddhists are followers of Theravāda Buddhism.